SRI-CSL/sri-glibc-malloc/README.md

 -  `glibc_tests` are our tests statically linked against our glibc version.

+-  `hlibc` the version after glibc, with a front end *H*ashtable to get arena_indexes.

 -  `lfpa`  Maged Michael's lock free pool allocator.

 -  `musl` the malloc from musl libc (extracted from musl's libc)